pviafore/taocp/mix/programs/2.2.3/exercises.md

     Is it the most efficient?
 Probably not, but it's something.

 26. Come up with a relocating algorithm for libraries as described in the book.
 See `relocate.mixal`

+27. See above

+28. Given next positions, calculate whether it's a win, loss, or not.
+In the text, it suggests the following

+    For each position we count the number of successors that have not been marked won, and a list of all predecessors.

+    Let's do this for Nim: So, can track in a node the following : players turn, nonwinws, score, and link to predecessors.
+    Each predecessor will point to the node address

+    How to tell if a position is a win:
+        If you are at zero, this means the last person took the last stone, and you lose Otherwise, for all of your successors, if they are all won, you lose.
+If any are marked lose, you win

+        All winning means that you have zero nonwins listed for your current node

+    So, first, set up a successor, predecessor relationship for everything For each S,P, you want to add P-link to the S-list.
+If your current position is a nonwin, increment your predecessors nonwin count by 1

+    ......
+A few days later ......

+    After thinking about it more, I changed my code to do a simple dynamic programming to figure out win loss of a position linearly, so my example is not a great indication of what Knuth is going for, but was good practice anyways.

+    I eventually scrapped it as it was too simple (in Nim, if you can get the opponents score to a multiple of 4, you can force a win, so it really wasn't a great example of linked strategies.
+In  a real program, we'd go with a min-max tree with alpha-beta pruning.)

+    See `nim.mixal`

+29. Do a mass erase to memory of a list given a) just FIRST, and b) just FIRST/SECOND.
+See list_erase.mixal